 VIDEO: Tim Minchin Performs 'Talked Too Much, Stayed Too Long' on THE LATE LATE SHOW

-The singer/songwriter talked about how he is safe in the Australian forest with the cicadas -- a species humans may have a lot in common with once the COVID-19 pandemic has been solved.

-James also asked Tim about the success of his album and writing style, particularly the song "Talked Too Much, Stayed Too Long."

-After the interview, Minchin gave a performance of "Talked Too Much, Stayed Too Long."
+Late Late Show music guest Tim Minchin shares a performance of his song "Talked Too Much, Stayed Too Long."

 More Hot Stories For You